CHS COLLEGE APPLICATION PROCESS

 - DO send your recommenders a personalized thank you note.
 They are writing for you out of the kindness of their hearts and should be thanked properly.

 - If you’d like to re-take the SAT or ACT, you will need to do so ASAP in order to meet admissions and scholarship deadlines.
-Both the SAT and ACT have October test dates, and registration deadlines for those test dates are very soon.

 - If you are still undecided about which college/university to apply to, we have many college admissions representatives that visits CHS each fall.
 You may sign up to attend three sessions per year.
 Sign up via the College Information link on the CHS Counseling website This is a great opportunity for you to find out more about what specific colleges have to offer, meet with admissions reps, and have your questions answered.